 (Updated paperback edition Routledge/Earthscan 2010)

-Alan’s second book was an exciting introduction to the professional practice of sustainability.
+Alan’s second book served as a professional introduction to the practice of sustainability (as it was practiced in the first decade of the 20th century).
 As in Believing Cassandra, the writing style mixes personal stories with clear explanations, tools, and case studies.
-The Sustainability Transformation introduces the reader to the tools and methods Alan developed in the late 1990s, which have since spread around the world, helping people do sustainability more quickly and more effectively.
-It also digs deeply into the challenges and opportunities facing anyone who decides to become a sustainability change agent.
-Both Bill McKibben and Hunter Lovins called it “essential,” and the prominent academic journal Ecological Economics wrote (in a formal academic review) that “The book is inspiring and informative, and offers clear and easy-to-follow framework and tools.”
+The Sustainability Transformation introduces the reader to the tools and methods Alan developed in the late 1990s, which later spread around the world, helping people and organizations to start working with sustainability quickly and effectively.
+The book also digs deeply into the challenges and opportunities facing anyone who decides to become a sustainability change agent.
+Called “essential” by Bill McKibben and Hunter Lovins, the journal Ecological Economics noted (in a formal academic review) that “The book is inspiring and informative, and offers clear and easy-to-follow framework and tools.”
 See the full review in the journal Ecological Economics, May 2011… READ MORE

 1999 / 2010 – Believing Cassandra: How to be an optimist in a pessimist’s world